-- The father wants no involvement with you or the child.
+- The other person wants no involvement with you or the child.

 - Your relationship was in any way abusive (emotional or physical).

-- You aren’t sure of the father’s level of commitment to the child.
+- You aren’t sure of the other’s level of commitment to the child.

-- You don’t want to have any involvement with the father.
+- You don’t want to have any involvement with the other person.

-Before you make a decision, it’s important to have an open conversation about how you each feel about parenting.
+Before you make a decision, it’s best to start with an open conversation about how you each feel about parenting.

-If one of you isn’t sold on the idea, there could be problems down the line.
-To successfully co-parent, you both need to be on board with the idea.
+If one of you isn’t sold on the idea now, problems could pop up later on.
+To successfully co-parent, you’ll both need to be on board with the idea.

-Keep in mind that some people may have a change of heart (for better or worse) after the birth of a child.
-You have to consider the possibility that the other parent may not want to stay involved in the child’s life down the line.
+Keep in mind that some people may have a change of heart (in either direction) after the birth of a child.
+So, you’ll have to consider the possibility of the other parent no longer wanting to stay involved in the child’s life down the line.

 There’s no way around it: Single parenting can be tough.
 But many people who choose to become single parents embrace this decision and never regret it, despite the challenges they may face.

-Being a single parent doesn’t mean you need to go it alone.
-Parents, siblings, other relatives, and even friends may want to be involved in the child’s life.
+Being a single parent doesn’t mean you need to go it absolutely alone.
+Parents, siblings, other relatives, and even friends may want some involvement in the child’s life.
 This kind of support can make a big difference.

-Talking to the people you’re closest to can help you get an idea of the support you might have as a single parent.
+Talking with your family and close friends can help you get an idea of the support you might have as a single parent.